cert-manager/website/content/docs/configuration/acme/dns01/route53.md

                    name: <service-account-name> # The name of the service account created
    ```

-#### Referencing a long-term access key within in an Issuer or ClusterIssuer
+#### IAM User with long-term access key

 In this mechanism, cert-manager will load the credentials from a Secret resource.
 If you use an `Issuer` resource, the Secret must be in the same namespace as the Issuer.
 If you use a `ClusterIssuer` resource, the Secret must be in the `cert-manager` namespace
 or what ever value is supplied to the `--cluster-resource-namespace` [option of the cert-manager component](../../../cli/controller.md).

+The advantages of this mechanism are that it is simple and it works even when
+cert-manager is deployed outside AWS.

 Here is an example configuration for a `ClusterIssuer`:

 ```yaml